Theatre Royal

 Theatre Royal Margate has been on the Theatres at Risk Register since 2018.

-Thanet District Council acquired the theatre as 'owner of last resort' in 2007, paying the debts left by the previous owners Margate Theatre Royal Trust and Castle Trust.
+Thanet District Council acquired the theatre as 'owner of last resort' in 2007, Covering the debts inherited from the previous owners Margate Theatre Royal Trust and Castle Trust.
 The building was then leased back to Margate Theatre Royal Trust on a peppercorn rent until it went into administration in 2012.
-At this point, we added the theatre to the Theatres at Risk Register but removed it again in 2013 when the council indicated its staunch desire to see the venue remain in active theatre use, appointing Thanet Leisureforce (subsequently Your Leisure Kent Ltd) as temporary operator and commissioning arts consultancy Bonnar Keenleyside to undertake a viability appraisal.
+At this point, we added the theatre to the Theatres at Risk Register but removed it again in 2013, when the council indicated its commitment to seeing the venue remain in active theatre use, by appointing Thanet Leisureforce (subsequently Your Leisure Kent Ltd) as temporary operator and commissioning arts consultancy Bonnar Keenleyside to undertake a viability appraisal.
 Your Leisure Kent Ltd ceased operation from the Theatre Royal on 28 April 2022.

-Thanet Council remains supportive of the theatre and throughout this time has been proactive in looking at ways to make the theatre operation self-sustaining.
-This has included acquiring the former Theatre Hotel at 19 Hawley Square (sited opposite the theatre) as a potential means of providing much-needed auxiliary space for the theatre.
-The council has also been exploring other options for providing suitable front-of-house and / or rehearsal spaces to support a broader business model.
+Thanet District Council continues to support the theatre and has been proactive in looking at ways to make the theatre operation self-sustaining.
+This has included acquiring the former London Hotel at 19 Hawley Square (situated opposite the theatre) as a potential means of providing much-needed auxiliary space for the theatre.
+The council has also been exploring other options for providing suitable front-of-house and rehearsal spaces to support a broader business model.

 Theatre Royal Margate interior showing the red seats in the stalls, and the two horseshoe balconies decorated with swags in cream, gold and dusty pink.